 The Law Library Association of St. Louis is proud to announce that it is hosting the American Bar Association (ABA) Travelling Exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
-The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8 through Tuesday June 23, 2020.
-PLEASE NOTE THAT THE END DATE FOR THE EXHIBIT HAS BEEN EXTENDED FROM TUESDAY JUNE 9 TO TUESDAY JUNE 23.
-WE WILL NOTIFY YOU WHEN THE LIBRARY REOPENS AND HOPE YOU CAN SCHEDULE A VISIT OR TOUR AT THAT TIME.
+The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8 through Mid-May 2021.
+[Please note this new extended exhibit period.]

 In addition to the Law Library Association, the exhibit is co-sponsored locally by ADL Heartland, the Holocaust Museum and Learning Center, and the Jewish Federation of St. Louis-The Professional Society: Lawyers Division.

 The exhibit consists of panels that tell the stories and describe the respective fates of dozen of attorneys and judges of Jewish descent who had their law licenses revoked under the Third Reich.